“We believe in building a culture of high standards” — Jeff Bezos

 7. Use the STAR Format

 Amazon may try to determine your expertise in any of their leadership principles.
-It would be best if you were ready for all of them.
+It would be best if your Amazon interview preparation strategy prepares you for all of them.
 We suggest researching four questions per leadership principle.
 For each question, write down how you will answer them.

 Draw an outline of the answers in the STAR format: situation, task, action, and result.
 What was the problem you faced?
 What did you need to do to resolve it?
 How did you go about doing so?
 What was the result?
 Be honest and keep in mind that recruiters don't mind hearing about your mistakes.
 In fact, they want to know more about them and understand what you learned from them.